i-doit/knowledge-base/docs/en/maintenance-and-operation/backup-and-recovery/index.md

 Backup and Recovery of the System Configuration
 -----------------------------------------------

 It is important for the immediate operation of i-doit to secure the configuration files of the Apache Webserver, PHP and MySQL/MariaDB and restore them, if needed.
-In the best case, you already documented the corresponding changes of the configuration files and stored them safely during the [installation](/display/en/Installation) process of i-doit.
+In the best case, you already documented the corresponding changes of the configuration files and stored them safely during the [IT documentation](../glossary.md) process of i-doit.

 Backup via VM-Snapshots
 -----------------------